Jazzanova

+Jazzanova is a German DJ / producer collective based in Berlin.
+They have collaborated extensively with other musicians.

+History

-Jazzanova is a German Berlin-based DJ/producer collective consisting of Alexander Barck, Claas Brieler, Jürgen von Knoblauch, Roskow Kretschmann, Stefan Leisering, and Axel Reinemer.
-Formed in 1995, the group's music is characterized by nu jazz, chill-out, as well as Latin jazz styles.
+Formed in 1995 by Alexander Barck, Claas Brieler, Jürgen von Knoblauch, Roskow Kretschmann, Stefan Leisering, and Axel Reinemer, the group's music is characterized by nu jazz, chill-out, and Latin jazz styles.
 They founded the record label Sonar Kollektiv in 1997.